CAcertOrg/cacert-infradocs/docs/systems/infra02.rst

 Risk assessments and critical packages
 --------------------------------------

-The system is the basis for all other infrastructure systems.
+The system is the host system for all other infrastructure systems.
 Access to this system has to be tightly controlled.

 Tasks
 =====

-.. todo:: find out why the system logs are messed up
-.. todo:: upgrade to Debian Stretch
-.. todo:: document whether it is safe to reboot this system
+The system can be rebooted safely since the Debian Buster installation on 2019-07-13.

 .. todo:: document how to setup a new container
 .. todo:: document how to setup firewall rules/forwarding
 .. todo:: document how the backup system works